What steps do I take to get an Alabama Salesperson license?

 - E&O Insurance: Varies by real estate agency, but usually around $100 - $200 per year

 - Office Dues: Annual dues that go to the corporate franchise (e.g., RE/MAX, Exit, Century 21, Coldwell Banker, etc.).
-Check with each company you are considering to see what their annual dues are.
+Check with each company you are considering to see what their annual dues (if any are) are.

 - Office Space: Some companies charge for office space.
 Check this out with each company you consider.